raganwald-deprecated/homoiconic/2012/12/combinators_1.md

 [combinators]: https://en.wikipedia.org/wiki/Combinatory_logic "Combinatory Logic"

-In this book, we will be using a much looser definition of "combinator:" Pure functions that act on other functions to produce functions.
+In this essay, we will be using a much looser definition of "combinator:" Pure functions that act on other functions to produce functions.
 If Objects are nouns and Methods are verbs, **Combinators are the adverbs of programming**.

 If we were learning Combinatorial Logic, we'd start with the most basic combinators like `S`, `K`, and `I`, and work up from there to practical combinators.
 We'd learn that the fundamental combinators are named after birds following the example of Raymond Smullyan's famous book [To Mock a Mockingbird][mock].